vkkhare/sparse_transformers/README.md

 ## Overview

-The project implements the Sparse multiplication and fuses up/down projections in the MLP layers through low rank neural networks for weight activations.
-Work is based on the original contextual sparsity paper [ et al] and Apple’s LLM in a Flash [ et al].
+The project implements sparse multiplication and fuses up/down projections in the MLP layers through low rank weight activations.

-- [x] Torch CPU kernels for fp16, fp32
+Work is based on [Deja Vu](https://arxiv.org/abs/2310.17157) and Apple’s [LLM in a Flash](https://arxiv.org/abs/2401.02486).

+### Benefits
+- **1.6-1.8x overall gain in TTFT and TPS** (4-5x gain in MLP Inference)
+- **26.4%** reduction in memory usage
-- [x] Differential weight caching  and selection for dynamic sparsity
+- **6.7×** faster index selection and replacement for weight caching
-- [ ] CUDA kernels for Sparse Inferencing
-- [ ] CPU kernels for int8, iint32, int64

 ```
 ┌─────────────────────────────────────────────────────────────────┐